-In this post, you can discover all GED® prep facilities and test centers in the Norfolk, Nebraska region.
+In this post, you can discover all GED test facilities and prep sites in the Norfolk, Nebraska region.
 The GED exam measures skills and knowledge at a level similar to that of high school grads.

 The GED exam can be taken online and at certified Nebraska GED testing facilities.

 It provides adults who left high school without a diploma the chance to earn a credential that is equivalent to a standard high school.

 The GED® exam is computer-formatted and comes with 4 independent modules (subtests) in Science, Social Studies, Literacy, and Math.

 You may complete the four GED modules separately.

 The GED diploma is accepted in the same way as a regular high school diploma by practically all employers and schools in America.